roots/docs/acorn/routing.md

 Acorn allows you to use Laravel's routing functionality on your WordPress sites, and will automatically handle Laravel routes defined in the `routes/web.php` file if it exists.

+Routes are an easier way to implement virtual pages in WordPress.

 ::: warning
-Routes are an easier way to implement virtual pages in WordPress.
-Since registered routes are dynamic, WordPress is not aware of how to handle some functionality including such as setting the canonical URL, setting the `<title>`, and adding SEO-related meta data.
+Since registered routes are dynamic, WordPress is not aware of how to handle some functionality such as setting the canonical URL, setting the `<title>`, and adding SEO-related meta data.
 Make sure to take this into consideration when adding routes to your site.
 :::

 ## Basic routing example